 Hawthorne Gold Corp.

-Hawthorne Gold Corp. operates out of Vancouver, British Columbia, and currently has gold exploration and development projects in British Columbia, Canada.
-They are the Table Mountain and Taurus Projects in north central part of the province and the Frasergold Project located in the central interior of the province.
+When CBJ last spoke with Hawthorne Gold Corp., last January, President Richard Barclay and chairman Michael Beley told us that things were looking up for the company.
+A year later, and CBJ is excited to update readers on just how far the company has come.
+Hawthorne operates out of Vancouver, British Columbia, and currently has gold exploration and development projects in the province including their Table Mountain and Taurus Projects in north central B.C.
+Hawthorne’s Frasergold Project is located in the central interior of the province.

 Dealing with industry fallout